henriquece/chat/README.md

 # Chat #
-A ReactJS chat app built from scratch (no boilerplate, like CRA) with Sign In (Home), Sign Up and Chat pages, which communicates with the Node.js [Chat API](https://github.com/Henriquecleite/chat-api).
+A ReactJS chat app built from scratch (no boilerplate, like CRA) with Sign In (Home), Sign Up and Chat (lazy-loaded) pages, which communicates with the Node.js [Chat API](https://github.com/Henriquecleite/chat-api).

 #### Tech Stack ####
 * Typescript, Javascript, ReactJS